flyinggrizzly/s301/README.md

 ## Contributing

 Please do!
-Right now, most tasks are in the [todo file](/todo.md), but also feel free to open an issue, or make a PR!
-If you're picking up work that isn't in an issue or the todo file, hit me up first!
+If you want to pick an issue and make a PR, go for it!
+But also feel free to open an issue for anything you think would be good or useful.
+If you're picking up work that isn't in an issue, [hit me up](mailto:say-hi@grz.li) first!